ZZUTK/Face-Aging-CAAE/README.md

 $ python main.py
 ```

 The training process has been tested on NVIDIA TITAN X (12GB).
-The training time of 50 epochs on UTKFace (23,708 images in the size of 128x128x3) is about two and a half hours.
+The training time for 50 epochs on UTKFace (23,708 images in the size of 128x128x3) is about two and a half hours.

-During the training, a new folder named `save` will be created, including four sub-folders: `summary`, `samples`, `test`, and `checkpoint`.
+During training, a new folder named `save` will be created, including four sub-folders: `summary`, `samples`, `test`, and `checkpoint`.

 * `samples` saves the reconstructed faces at each epoch.
 * `test` saves the testing results at each epoch (generated faces at different ages based on input faces).